 Creative Non Fiction: Selfhood, Motherhood, The Creative Impulse

 Language is power and protest, inclusion and exclusion.
 It communicates our deepest selves back to us, as if words were a shroud that give form to our inner world.
 Through language, we're allowed to bend time, jump forwads and backwards, circle back to our thoughts and memoreis picking and choosing the most meaningful to us.

 Within a culture that likes things to be simple and pigeonholed, through my writing, I like to engage in complex conversations about the structure and meaning of emotional truth, while making sure to keep a firm eye on the very thin line that divides the sincerity of expression from sheer banality.

 Blog: Have Child, Need Art

-Generally speaking, art is a way to encourage the process of thinking in an innovative way and art-related activities have been proven to boost a child’s self-image by instilling a sense of pride on the self-directed project.
-The purpose of this blog is to encourage visual literacy and show how the joys of creativity go beyond mere arts&crafts:
+Generally speaking, art is a way to encourage the process of thinking in an innovative way and art-related activities have been proven to boost a child’s self-image by instilling a sense of pride in the self-directed project.
+The purpose of this blog is to encourage visual literacy and show how the joys and benefits of children's creativity go beyond mere arts&crafts:

 - growth mindset